DamonOehlman/yow-typedjs/deck/comparisons.md

 - Types defined as not nullable by default.
 - Doesn't go over the top with language features.
 - Doesn't force you into either OO or FP
+- Plays nice with other tools
+- Developed with OCaml

 :::

 ## Cons

-- Some very weak validation in parts (can be supplmented with eslint rules)
+- Some very weak validation in parts, but:
+  1. Can be supplemented with eslint rules
+  2. Type coverage tools are fantastic

 - Setting up a development environment is an adventure in tool chains
 - Still under heavy development